thesamgodson/PortVSCode/README.md

 ![Contents of 'user-data'](/assets/Screenshots/2.1.1.1.data_user-data.png)

-Contents of 'extensions'(`Third Step`, I know I have a lot of extensions,Just wanted to make sure they work)-
+Contents of 'extensions'(`Third Step`.
+I know I know, I have a lot of extensions, just wanted to make sure they work :)-

 ![Contents of 'extensions'](/assets/Screenshots/2.1.1.2.Code_Extensions.png)